bipasha39/multiplica-challenge/README.md

 ### ` Introduction to the application`

-This application is able to give you functonality to copy color in your clipboard by just one click.
+This application is able to give you functonality to copy different types of color´s in your clipboard by just one click.

 ### `Framework used in this project`
  This project was booting up with Reactjs and Bootstrap